 The Hirer agrees not to exceed the maximum permitted number of 120 people.

 The Hirer confirms that he or she is over 18 years of age and hereby accepts responsibility for being in charge of and present on the Premises at all times when the public are present and for ensuring that all terms and conditions of this Agreement are complied with.
 Where the Hirer is an organisation then the Hirer agrees to nominate a person to be responsible as required under this clause and to inform the Village Council who such person is prior to the event.

-The Hirer shall, during the Period, be responsible for supervision and care of the Premises including the fabric and the contents; keeping safe the same from damage however slight; and the behaviour of all persons using the Premises whatever their capacity, including proper supervision of car parking arrangements so as to avoid obstruction of the highway.
-Bookings require a minimum number of named responsible adults (over 18) to supervise a Function and the Hirer agrees to provide supervisors as laid out below (such supervisor’s names to be provided to the Village Council prior to start of the Function).
+The Hirer shall, during the Period, be responsible for supervision and care of the Premises including the fabric and the contents; keeping safe the same from damage however slight; and the behaviour of all persons using the Premises whatever their capacity including proper supervision of car parking arrangements so as to avoid obstruction of the highway.

-The hirer must pay the cost of any damage to village council property whether it is wilful or accidental damage, the payment of the £50 additional charge (under clause 2) does not negate any action the Council may take to recover its costs to repair any damage caused.
+The hirer must pay the cost of any damage to Village Council property whether it is wilful or accidental damage.
+The payment of any additional charges under clause 2 does not negate any action the Council may take to recover its costs to repair any damage cause.

 The Hirer shall ensure that nothing is done on or in relation to the Premises in contravention of the law relating to gaming, betting and lotteries.